ndrakos/blog/_posts/2022-08-31-Check_IC_Power_Spectrum.md

 <img src="{{ site.baseurl }}/assets/plots/20220831_initialPk_part_3.png">

 This looks good!
-So I'm going to say that the particle position assignment is probably correct.
+So I'm going to conclude that the particle position assignment is probably correct.